My work pictured by AI – Kinkini Bhadra

 My work pictured by AI – Alejandra Hüsser

 The first word that came to mind when seeing the AI-generated picture?
-Alliance.
+Universe.

 Explore more illustrations!